Core Idea

 What Are Team Warning Signs?

-Definition: Team warning signs are behavioral and organizational symptoms that indicate a breakdown in the collaborative relationship between software architects and development teams:
+Team warning signs are behavioral and organizational symptoms that indicate a breakdown in the collaborative relationship between software architects and development teams.
+They manifest when architects fail to strike the proper balance between providing guidance and empowering team autonomy.

 Four Primary Warning Signs (Richards and Ford):

-- When team members hesitate to seek clarification or challenge architectural decisions
+- Team members hesitate to seek clarification or challenge architectural decisions

-- When teams consistently deviate from or ignore architectural guidelines
+- Teams consistently deviate from or ignore architectural guidelines

 - Persistent conflict, defensiveness, or communication breakdowns

-- Cause: When developers feel disempowered, ignored, or constantly blocked by architectural gatekeeping, morale suffers
+- When developers feel disempowered, ignored, or constantly blocked by architectural gatekeeping, morale suffers

-- Impact: Since architecture decisions shape daily development work, an architect’s leadership style directly impacts team culture and retention
+- Since architecture shapes daily development work, an architect’s leadership style directly impacts team culture and retention

 Why This Matters

-Diagnostic Indicators: These warning signs are diagnostic indicators—they reveal underlying problems in how architects engage with teams:
+These warning signs are diagnostic indicators revealing underlying problems in how architects engage with teams:

-- Action required: The presence of even one warning sign warrants immediate reflection and course correction
+- Even one warning sign warrants immediate reflection and course correction

 Related Concepts